 It can be difficult to know exactly what your focus, priorities, goals and metrics should be in a brand new job.
 To gain this information, you need to have a deeper understanding of the challenges that the company is facing and be able to reflect on how you can make a positive impact.
 Below are some tips that aim to make this process easier:

 Before you start writing out specific goals and metrics, reflect on your overall priorities.
-Identify why they hired (or are looking to hire) you, and set priorities that deliver on that purpose.
-For mid- and high-level roles, you’re likely to have been employed to solve a specific problem or lead a particular project.
+Identify why they hired you, and set priorities that deliver on that purpose.
+For mid- and high-level roles, you’re likely to have been employed to solve a specific problem or lead a particular project/team.
 For more junior roles, your priority can be getting up to speed on the basics of your role and how the company works.

-Asking questions is critical if you are going to set realistic goals and metrics that match your high-level priorities.
-To gain a baseline understanding of how the company works, ask questions that start with “What’s the average…” or “What’s typical for…”.
-A good tip is to always follow up these questions with “What can I tackle in the first 90 days that will allow me to make a significant impact in the organisation?”
+Liaising with your line manager is critical if you are going to set realistic goals and metrics that match your high-level priorities.
+Perhaps ask “What can I tackle in the first 90 days that will allow me to make a significant impact in the organisation?”

-Make an effort to build healthy relationships with key people in the business.
+Make an effort to build relationships with key people in the business.
 Learn about their roles within the company and get to know them as individuals.
 This makes it easier to ask questions about the company culture, internal processes, reporting structures, team and company challenges, and other questions that come up as you’re learning your new role.
-The following people are good to interact with in your first 30 days:

 This will probably be different for each of your goals but often come in two forms: